-CLICK HERE to download a copy of instructions.
+CLICK HERE to download a copy of the instructions.

-Your pet has had major surgery and will need to be well cared-for afterwards to help prevent complications.
+Your pet has had major surgery and will need to be well cared for afterward to help prevent complications.
 Following the instructions below will help ensure your pet has a successful recovery.

-No running, jumping, playing, swimming or other strenuous activity for 7 to 10 days.
-Keep your pet quiet.
-Pets must be kept indoors where they can stay clean, dry and warm.
+- The recovery time is considered to be the next 7 – 10 days.
+NO running, jumping, playing, swimming, or other strenuous activity during that time.
+Pets must be kept indoors where they can stay clean, dry, and warm.
 No baths during the recovery period.
-Dogs must be walked on a leash and cats kept indoors.
+Dogs must be walked on a leash.

-Check the incision site twice daily.
+- Check the incision site twice daily.
 There should be no drainage.
 Redness and swelling should be minimal.
 Do not allow your pet to lick or chew at the incision.
-If this occurs, an Elizabethan collar MUST be applied to prevent it (these can be purchased at our clinic for $5.00).
+An e-Collar must be worn for the next 7 – 10 days.

-Do not change your pet’s diet at this time and do not give junk food, table scraps, milk or any other people food during the recovery period.
-This could mask post-surgical complications.
+- Do not change your pet’s diet during this time and do not give junk food, table scraps, milk, or any other people food during the recovery period.

 Call If You Have Concerns

 If there are any questions or concerns directly related to the surgery during the recovery period, please call this office during business hours at 941-747-8808 option 1.
-If there is an emergency after hours, contact the Veterinary Emergency Center at 941-896-9420.
-The Veterinary Emergency Center is located at 3915 Cortez Rd.
-W., Bradenton.
+If there is an emergency after hours, contact Suncoast Veterinary Emergency at 855-843-0858.
+The Veterinary Emergency Center is located at 4937 S. Tamiami Tr.
+Sarasota, FL 34231.

 The Humane Society of Manatee County will treat at our clinic, at minimal cost, any post-op complications resulting directly from the surgery, if the above post-op instructions are followed in full.
 Please call for an appointment as soon as you see cause for concern.
 We cannot be held responsible for complications resulting from failure to follow post-op instructions, or for contagious diseases for which the animal was not previously properly vaccinated.